-Note: The default configuration of the Netgate 3100 includes one assigned OPT port which is separate from the switch.
-The switch ports may also be configured as additional discrete OPT ports, see Switch Overview for details.
+The switch ports may also be configured as additional discrete OPT ports, see Configuring the Switch Ports for details.

 This guide configures an OPT port as an additional WAN type interface.
 These interfaces connect to upstream networks providing connectivity to the Internet or other remote destinations.